livewires/you-win/docs/sheets/reference.md

   * **`polygon.points`**

     A list of points.
-Each point is a 2-element list with the `x` and `y` coordinates (relative to the polygon's center), like so:
+Each point is a 2-element list with the X and Y coordinates (relative to the polygon's center), like so:

     ```js
     p.points = [[0, 0], [-16, 20], [16, 20]]